Episode Details

 (00:17:51) Failure Mode 2: Data Boundary Collapse

-Shadow IT didn’t disappear — it evolved.
-In this episode, we break down why Foundry is quietly becoming the next major Shadow IT risk inside organizations, especially as teams rush to build AI apps, copilots, and agents faster than security and governance can keep up.
-What used to be unsanctioned SaaS tools has now turned into unsanctioned AI workloads — and the implications are far more serious. 🚨 The New Face of Shadow IT: AI & Agents Foundry makes it incredibly easy for developers, data teams, and even business units to spin up powerful AI-driven applications and agents.
-That speed is exactly the problem.
-When Foundry environments are created without guardrails:
+In this episode of m365.fm, Mirko Peters breaks down why Microsoft Foundry is quietly becoming the next major Shadow IT risk inside organizations — especially as teams rush to build AI apps, copilots, and agents faster than security and governance can keep up.
+Shadow IT did not disappear.
+It evolved.
+What used to be unsanctioned SaaS tools has now turned into unsanctioned AI workloads, and the implications are far more serious than anything organizations faced before.
+When Foundry environments are created without guardrails, security teams may not even know the apps exist — let alone the agents running inside them.

 (00:00:29) Reframing Foundry as an Agent Factory